usds/justice40-tool/data/data-pipeline/data_pipeline/comparison_tool/README.md

 - SCORE_FILE: CEJST full score file
 - TOTAL_POPULATION_COLUMN: column name for total population
 - OTHER_COMPARATOR_COLUMNS: list, other columns from the comparator file you might want to read in for analysis.
 This is an optional argument.
+- KEEP_MISSING_VALUES_FOR_SEGMENTATION: whether or not to fill NaNs.
+True keeps missing, false fills them.

 __Cleaning data__